Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using Bicep

 Azure Kubernetes Service (AKS) is a managed Kubernetes service that lets you quickly deploy and manage clusters.
 In this quickstart, you:

-- Run a sample multi-container application with a web front-end and a Redis instance in the cluster.
+Run a sample multi-container application with a group of microservices and web front ends simulating a retail scenario.

 Bicep is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
 It provides concise syntax, reliable type safety, and support for code reuse.
 Bicep offers the best authoring experience for your infrastructure-as-code solutions in Azure.